Naryn allows efficient access and analysis of medical records that are maintained in a custom database.

 , like: "mytrack * 3"

-is assigned the corresponding value, the track expression is evaluated in R/Python.
+assigned the corresponding value, the track expression is evaluated in

 To boost the performance of the track expression evaluation, run-time track variables are actually defined as vectors in R rather than scalars.
 The result of the evaluation is expected to be also a vector of a similar size.
 One should always keep in his mind the vectorial notation and write the track expressions accordingly.